ksu-is/smart-doorlock/README.md

 For more information on how to connect raspberry pi with a servo motor click [here.](https://circuitdigest.com/microcontroller-projects/raspberry-pi-servo-motor-control)

 # Future Features
 Creating a multi-user feature, that allows multiple users to have access from same entry point and lock.
-Adding lock dection.
-Adding lock counter.
+Adding lock detection.
+Adding a lock counter.

 ## Installations